Cytochrome C Oxidase Deficiency: Symptoms and Treatment

 • Type V Cytochrome C Oxidase Deficiency: Linked to various metabolic disorders affecting the electron transport chain and oxidative phosphorylation, resulting in reduced ATP synthesis and mitochondrial dysfunction.

 Cytochrome C oxidase deficiency is a rare genetic condition that affects the functioning of an enzyme crucial for energy production in cells.
 Certain factors can increase the risk of developing this disorder.
-Understanding these risk factors can help in early detection and management of the condition.
+Understanding these risk factors can help in the early detection and management of the condition.

 • Genetic mutations